buzzfeed/sso/docs/sso_config.md

   * **extra_routes** allows services to specify multiple routes.
 These route can includes the *from*, *to*, *type*, and *options* fields defined above and inherit any configuration from their parent routing config if not specified here (e.g. *options*).
 * **cluster name <identifier>** are cluster-specific settings.
 Any configuration specified in the default field can be override here with cluster specific configuration.

+Note: From the perspective of request validations, if a request meets the requirements set in any of `allowed_groups`, `allowed_email_domains`, and `allowed_email_addresses`, then it will be deemed valid.
+It need only pass _one_, not all of them.

 ### Route Types